 I rarely make use of this extra cleaning-or-chopsticks system but have found it really useful to have the option, especially when outside of urban centers.
 A bonus: if you need to use the washroom and forgot toilet paper you always have your baby wipes!

-6. Morning markets to start the day
+6. Morning markets are a great way to start the day.

 When readers write about where to start with street food, I always suggest they head to a busy local produce market.
 Be it the many rotating markets around Inle Lake in Myanmar to morning food markets in Mexico City, or on a side trip to a small village — if it has a produce market, it usually has some freshly cooked food.
 Because these stalls are set up to feed the hungry shoppers, there is quick turnover.
 I’ve found that a way to experience a daunting new food spectrum is to start at these markets and try the foods one by one.